EirikHaughom/OSDUBootcamp/Labs/Module 3 - Ingesting and reading data through Core APIs/readme.md

 #### Objectives
 - Ingest sample file into the Azure Data Manager for Energy Preview instance using Postman
 - Retrieve/Download the ingested file using Postman
-- Retrieve/Download the ingested file using OSDU CLI

 This section uses the following API from the Postman Collection: `Bootcamp > Manual Ingestion`.
 All of the sample API calls are numbered and these need to be executed sequentially.